-(1) A facility utility shall make available and keep up-to-date a reasonably sufficient list of contractors it authorizes to perform surveys and make-ready work in the communications space on its utility poles in cases where the facility utility has failed to meet deadlines specified in WAC 480-54-030.
+(1) An owner shall make available and keep up-to-date a reasonably sufficient list of contractors it authorizes to perform surveys and its make-ready work on its utility poles to provide to licensee in cases where the owner has failed to meet deadlines specified in WAC 480-54-030.

-(2) If an attacher hires a contractor for purposes specified in WAC 480-54-030, the attacher must choose a contractor included on the facility utility’s list of authorized contractors.
+(2) If a licensee hires a contractor for purposes specified in WAC 480-54-030, the licensee must choose a contractor included on the owner’s list of authorized contractors.

-(3) An attacher that hires a contractor for survey or make-ready work shall provide the facility utility with a reasonable opportunity for a facility utility representative to accompany and consult with the authorized contractor and the attacher.
+(3) A licensee that hires a contractor for survey or owner’s make-ready work shall provide the owner prior written notice with a reasonable opportunity for an owner representative to accompany and consult with the authorized contractor and the licensee.

-(4) Subject to commission review in a complaint proceeding, the consulting representative of an electric facility utility may make final determinations, on a nondiscriminatory basis, on the attachment capacity of any pole, duct, conduit, or right-of-way and on issues of safety, reliability, and generally applicable engineering principles.
+(4) Subject to commission review in a complaint proceeding, representative of an owner may make final determinations, on a nondiscriminatory basis, on the attachment capacity of any pole, duct, or conduit and on issues of safety, reliability, and generally applicable engineering principles.

-480-54-050 Modification costs; notice; temporary stay.
+480-54-050 Modification costs; notice; temporary stay, abandonment.

-(1) The costs of modifying a pole, duct, conduit, or right-of-way shall be borne by all utilities and licensees that obtain access to the facility as a result of the modification and by all such entities that directly benefit from the modification.
-Each such entity shall share proportionately in the cost of the modification.
-A utility or licensee with a preexisting attachment to the modified facility shall be deemed to directly benefit from a modification if, after receiving notification of such modification, that entity adds to or modifies its attachment.
+(1) The costs of the owner modifying its attachments on a pole, duct, or conduit shall be borne by the licensee seeking approval to attach along with occupants that directly benefit from the modification to remedy existing nonconforming attachments.
+Each such licensee and occupant shall share proportionately in the cost of the modification of the owner’s pole or conduit.

-(2) A utility or licensee with a preexisting attachment to a pole, duct, conduit, or right-of- way shall not be required to bear any of the costs of rearranging or replacing its attachment if such rearrangement or replacement is necessitated solely as a result of an additional attachment or the modification of an existing attachment sought by the facility utility or attacher.
+(2) A utility or licensee with a preexisting conforming attachment(s) to a pole, duct, or conduit shall not be required to bear any of the costs of the owner of rearranging or replacing its attachment if such rearrangement or replacement is necessitated solely as a result of an additional attachment or the modification of an existing attachment sought by the owner or licensee.

-(3) If a utility or licensee makes an attachment to the facility after the completion of a modification, that entity shall share proportionately in the cost of the modification if it enabled the added attachment.
+(3)

-(4) A facility utility shall provide an attaching utility or licensee no less than 60 days written notice prior to removal of, termination of service to, or modification of (other than routine maintenance or modification in response to emergencies) any facilities on or in which the utility or licensee has attachments.
+(4) An owner shall provide an attaching utility or licensee no less than 60 days written notice prior to removal of, termination of service to, or modification of (other than routine maintenance or modification in response to emergencies) any pole or conduit on or in which the utility or licensee has attachments affected by such removal, termination of service to, or modification.

-(5) A utility or licensee may file with the commission and serve on the facility utility a “Petition for Temporary Stay” of utility action contained in a notice received pursuant to subsection (d) of this section within 15 days of receipt of such notice.
-The petition must be supported by declarations or affidavits and legal argument sufficient to demonstrate that the petitioner or its customers will suffer irreparable harm in the absence of the relief requested that outweighs any harm to the facility utility and its customers and that the petitioner will likely be successful on the merits of its dispute.
-The facility utility may file and serve an answer to the petition within 7 days after the petition is filed unless the commission establishes a different deadline for an answer.
+(5) A utility or licensee may file with the commission and serve on the owner a “Petition for Temporary Stay” of utility action contained in a notice received pursuant to 480-54-050(4) within 15 days of receipt of such notice.
+The petition must be supported by declarations or affidavits and legal argument sufficient to demonstrate that the petitioner or its customers will suffer irreparable harm in the absence of the relief requested that outweighs any harm to the owner and its customers and that the petitioner will likely be successful on the merits of its dispute.
+The owner may file and serve an answer to the petition within 7 days after the petition is filed unless the commission establishes a different deadline for an answer.

-(9) The commission shall take action when a utility or licensee abandons its attachments when notified by owner by ordering the removal of such abandoned attachments by the utility or licensee or by securing the funds to have abandoned attachments removed.
-The owner is not financially responsible for abandoned facilities.
+(6) If an owner determines any attachment has been abandoned by a licensee or occupant, the owner may notify the commission of such abandonment.
+After such notification, the commission shall cooperate with the owner to develop a plan for the abandoned attachments.
+The owner shall not be held financially responsible for abandoned attachments.